Try A Weekly Cash Budget

 3. Using cash makes you feel rich

-4. Stashing cash is easy
+4. Budgeting is easy

 5. Your bank account grows